konpapp/curly-spoon/README.md

 stopwatch.cs:
   Stopwatch providing the duration between intervals.

+substitution.c:
+  Encrypt plaintext to ciphertext by substituting alphabetical characters according to command-line argument key.

 webpost.cs:
   Representation of a public post on a website, where one can upvote, downvote and see status.